DavisMakerspace/doc-handbook/handbook.md

 ## Expelling people from the space ##

 If the **Manager** feels that any person is acting in an unsafe or unrespectable way, the **Manager** may ask that person to leave.
-Access to the space and its resources is contigent on the approval of the active **Manager**.
+Access to the space and its resources is contingent on the approval of the active **Manager**.

 # Minors #

+No minors under the age of 14 may use the space or its resources without the presence of a parent or legal guardian.

+Minors between the ages of 14 and 18 must have a liability waiver signed by a parent or legal guardian in order to use the space or its resources.
+The active **Manager** may choose to require that a supervisor or chaperone accompany the minor while accessing the space.
+Such decision is fully at the discretion of the active **Manager**.
+If the active **Manager** passes the manager role to another person, the new active **Manager** may change the requirement.

 # Donations #